Seahawks1013/242studentslabs/labs/lab6.md

 **Q1.** What value always sits at `h[1]` after every insertion, regardless of the order keys arrive?
 Why does the heap property guarantee this?

 > Your answer: The maximum value in the heap will always be at h[1] after each insertion.
 If a different key arrives, then the array is rearranged so the largest value is at h[1].
 The max-heap property states that each node's key should be greater than each of the childrens key, which is why h[1] will always hold the maximum.
+Because every parent must be bigger than its children all the way down, whoever sits at the top must be bigger than everyone.

 **Q2.** When 20 is inserted, it sifts all the way to the root.
 Trace the swaps by hand using the formula `parent = i / 2` starting from the index where 20 lands.
 Do the printed swaps match your calculation?

 > Your answer: Yes, the printed swaps match my calculation.
 For step one i=5, parents =5/2; it will be compared against index 2 (7).
 Since 20 is bigger than 7, they switch indexes.
-Index 2 is then compared to index 1, where 20 is bigger than the value 15.
+Index 2 is then compared to index 1, where 20 is bigger than the value 15. | Math: i=5, parent = 5/2 = 2, h[2]=7, 20>7 so swap
+i=2, parent = 2/2 = 1, h[1]=15, 20>15 so swap

 **Q3.** `extractMax` moves the *last* element in the array to the root before sifting down.
 Why the last element specifically?
 What structural property of a complete binary tree makes this the correct choice?